Nathan Smith (ice hockey, born 1998): Playing career

 On March 21, 2022, Smith's NHL rights were traded by the Jets, along with the contract of Bryan Little, to the Arizona Coyotes in exchange for a 2022 fourth-round draft pick.
 At the conclusion of his junior season, Smith was immediately signed by the Coyotes to a two-year, entry-level contract on April 11, 2022.
 One day later on April 12, 2022, Smith made his NHL debut against the New Jersey Devils.
+He registered his first NHL point setting up a Nick Ritchie goal in a 5–3 loss to the Carolina Hurricanes on April 19.
+He scored his first NHL goal on April 20 against Kevin Lankinen in a 4–3 overtime loss to the Chicago Blackhawks.
+He finished the season with Arizona playing in ten games, scoring two goals and four points.

+Smith spent the majority of the 2022–23 season with the Coyotes' American Hockey League (AHL) affiliate, the Tucson Roadrunners.
+He was recalled by Arizona in March.
+He appeared in four games before being sent back to the Roadrunners.
+In the offseason, Smith signed on a one-year, two-way contract with Arizona on July 8.
+Smith was assigned to the AHL at the start of the 2023–24 season.
+He spent the entire season in Tucson, scoring 12 goals and 31 points in 60 games.
+He also appeared in one playoff game in the 2024 Calder Cup playoffs.

+As an unrestricted free agent following the 2023–24 season, Smith signed a one-year, two-way contract with the Vancouver Canucks on July 1, 2024.
+During training camp, Smith went unclaimed on waivers and was assigned to Vancouver's AHL affiliate, the Abbotsford Canucks for the 2024–25 season.

 International play

 In the midst of a standout junior collegiate season, Smith was as a prime target for the United States national team when the NHL announced that it would not be sending its players to Beijing for the Winter Olympics.
 Less than a month later, Smith was named to the team.
 In a fifth-place finish with Team USA, Smith contributed 1 goal and 2 points through 4 games.